about us

 WAYS TO EAT

-Although Birria is traditionally eaten as a stew, the best way to eat Birria nowadays, is in a Taco.
+Although Birria is traditionally eaten as a stew, the best way to eat Birria, is in a Taco.

 The tortilla is dipped in the Beef Oil and then fried.
 Whilst it’s frying, we add the shredded beef, fold the tortilla and then fry until crisp on both sides.
 It’s then topped off with red onions & coriander.

 Our Quesa Tacos are just like the Dorado Tacos but with melted cheese inside.
-Before adding the shredded beef, we sprinkle some cheese on the frying tortilla to allow it to melt.
+Before adding the shredded beef, we layer some cheese on the frying tortilla to allow it to melt.

 You can still enjoy Birria as a stew by getting a pot of our Consomme.
 Although delicious on it’s own, we encourage you to dip the Birria Tacos into the Consomme to further enhance your meal.